AlfrescoArchive/alfresco-anaxes-shipyard/docs/guidelines/README.md

   * Instructions on how to access the application or service provided by the Chart
 * Should avoid alpha features of Kubernetes

-We encourage to follow as many [best practices](https://github.com/kubernetes/helm/tree/master/docs/chart_best_practices) from the Kubernetes community as possible.
+We encourage developers to follow as many [best practices](https://github.com/kubernetes/helm/tree/master/docs/chart_best_practices) from the Kubernetes community as possible.

 ### Repository